paslandau/guzzle-auto-charset-encoding-subscriber/readme.md

 ```

 ###Adjust the `meta` tags
 By default, the content of a document is _not_ modified (apart from being converted into another encoding).
-You can explicitly force the FixEncodingSubscriber
+You can explicitly force the GuzzleAutoCharsetEncodingSubscriber
 to adjust the `meta` tags within a document to reflect the new encoding by setting the `$replaceContent` parameter to `true`:
 ```php